etijskens/so/README.rst

 Use micc to create a python module from c++ that uses another shared library

 look at so/cpp_sl/CMakeLists.txt to see how that works.
+The tests run fine.
 Note that::

     > ldd sl.cpython-38-x86_64-linux-gnu.so